 The aim of this paper has been to examine the formulation of Ghana's FCUBE and the Kufourled reforms in the education system in 1996 and 2007 respectively.
 Using the MSF developed by John Kingdon, the paper has argued that the entrepreneurship of Mr. Harry Sawyerr and President John Kufour in coupling of the problem, policy and politics streams during the policy windows were instrumental in getting the education systems reformed at the respective times.
-Resorting to process tracing, the diachronic study of the education reforms drew several pieces of evidence from government documents and other relevant materials to account for the policies.
-The paper took turns to analyze the two reforms.
-It has been argued that in the heat of the early days upon the country's entry into constitutionalism, the formulation of the FCUBE in 1996 was less of a product of veto players in the political system and less so of advocacy coalitions.
-The leadership role played by Mr. Harry Sawyer, a powerful yet non-veto power wielding member of the NDC government was the cardinal factor in getting the FCUBE passed.
-The paper outlined that the feedback of the pursuit of the SAP, coupled with other focusing events and indicators brought to the fore the various challenges the education system was experiencing upon the inception of the Fourth Republic in 1996.
-Meanwhile, the MoE under the leadership of Mr. Harry Sawyerr led the way in formulating reform proposal which was later pushed for adoption in government by the Minister.
-With the constitution ratified in the April of 1993, the window opened for the policy proposal to be pushed through and eventually got it adopted in 1996.
+Resorting to process tracing, this diachronic study of the education reforms drew several pieces of evidence from government documents and other relevant materials to account for the policies.

+It has been argued that in the heat of the early days upon the country's entry into constitutionalism, the formulation of the FCUBE in 1996 was less of a product of veto players in the political system and less so of the pressure from advocacy coalitions.
+The analyses have hence been undertaken within the MSF originally expoused by John Kingdon.
+In its review of the policy making process, this paper has shed light on the importance of social policy to national development.
+Interestingly, the paper observes that various governments of the country take cognizance of the fact that a strong education policy is germane to the country's development and hence have variously sought to strategically position the education system in order to fulfill the much needed role of building the capacity of the citizenry especially the young and energetic who constitute the chunk of the labor force.
+More so, it could be discerned from the foregoing analyses that the failure of the various education policies is largely due to the fact that the policy making process has been largely inspired by the ideological suasions of the respective political parties of the country.
+Being at the whims of these political parties, the policy direction in the educational sector has variously been the game on the chessboard of party politics thus accounting for the regular reform however unnecessary it may be.